nereagurru/CCformation/README.md

 in the /setups/global/ file: `make clean`

-Once the global output is generated, run local simulation:
+The global run generates data in the outputs/global/feeding_data that is necessary to run a local simulation:

 in the /setups/local/ file: `make` in the /setups/local/ file: `./global setup.par` in the /setups/local/ file: `make clean`

+Alternatively, feeding_data/*.h5 files can be manually copied from provided data.